joehagedorn/joehagedorn/README.md

 - 👋 Hi, I’m @joehagedorn
 - 👀 I’m interested in the fundamental processes of learning that may benefit vulnerabile communities lacking digital resources.
-- 🌱 I’m currently working on using graph organizational principles to document my general inquiry stated as: "How can regenerative agriculture relate to zero waste supply chains?"
+- 🌱 I’m currently working on using graph data concepts to document my general inquiry stated as: "How can regenerative agriculture relate to zero waste supply chains?"
-- 💞️ I’m looking to collaborate on use of graph domains specified as unique knowledge spaces that fundamentally relate through geospatial reference and time parameters
+- 💞️ I’m looking to collaborate on use of graph domains specified as unique knowledge spaces that relate through geospatial reference and time-based context.
 - 📫 How to reach me joe.hagedorn@ainadesign.org
 - 👀 ainadesign.org